tensorlayer/TensorLayer/README.md

 # Why TensorLayer

-TensorLayer grow out from our need to combine the power of TensorFlow with the right building modules of deep neural networks in solving machine learning problems.
-Its development has been guided by the following principles:
+TensorLayer grow out from our need to combine the power of TensorFlow with the right building modules of deep neural networks in building end-to-end machine learning workflows.
+Its development is guided by the following principles:

 - **Simplicity**: TensorLayer lifts the low-level dataflow paradigm of TensorFlow to abstracted DL and RL modules.
 These modules come with rich examples that can be deployed in minutes.
 A TensorLayer user may find it easy to bootstrap with our high-level APIs, and then dive into their implementation only if need.
 - **Composibility**: If possible, machine learning modules should be composed, not built.
 By providing connectors to [TF-Slim](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#connect-tf-slim) and [Keras](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#connect-keras), TensorLayer can be used to glue existing pieces together.
 This yields a much better time to explore ideas and enables an eco-system that allows easy plug-in of novel modules.